Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 ===== Datum <service-datum>
 \

   - `service_fee`: AssetClass type for the amount to pay for a subscription service

   - `service_fee_qty`: Amount of the funds to pay for a service.
   - `penalty_fee`: AssetClass type for the amount of fees to be deducted when subscriber cancels the subscription (Optional).
   - `penalty_fee_qty`: Amount of the penalty fees (Optional).
-- `min_sub_period` : least amount of subscription period.
+  - `min_sub_period`: least amount of subscription period.
-- cip-68 requirements : Any other requirements
+  - `is_active`: Boolean indicating if the service is active

 *Note:* Subscription fees can be based on length of period the subscriber pays for e.g. If they pay for one month, the fees are more than if they pay for 12 months.
 This introduces the need for a `min_sub_period`.

 // minimum_subscription_period: Subscription fees can be based on length of period the subscriber pays for e.g. If the y pay for one month, the fees are more than if they pay for 12 months.